StardustDL/schemdule/README.md

 It's a pure python script, so you can use any python statement in it.

-Scheduler provide `at` and `cycle` functions for registering events.
+Schemdule provide `at` and `cycle` functions for registering events.

 ```python
 # time_str can be {hh:mm} or {hh:mm:ss}